GUI Testing Guide

 Performance Benchmarks

-For reference, on a typical development machine:
+For reference, on a typical development machine (approximate and hardware-dependent):

 • Startup time: 30-60 seconds (first build: 3-5 minutes)